 Education Fund community champions and philanthropic partners are passionate about providing all with opportunities to succeed to learn and grow; and removing barriers to participation.
 They give financially, ask others to give, and if interested, they participate in project development and implementation.
 These champions will help steward projects to completion.

-Foundation Board Leaders: Geoff Larson, Karen West, Candy Behrends and Mandy Mallott
+Foundation Board Leaders: Geoff Larson, Candy Behrends, Mandy Mallott, Rick Shattuck.

 Community Champions: Dick Behrends, Bruce Denton, John Gitkov, Bill Shattenberg, Doug Trucano and Jim Williams.